ctag/hp_envy_reviver/README.md

 Searching for that second part number brings up some hits that [include "BIOS" in them](https://www.win-raid.com/t4287f16-GUIDE-The-Beginners-Guide-to-Using-a-CH-A-SPI-Programmer-Flasher-With-Pictures-11.html).
 That's promising, and it makes me suspect that this schematic is for a slightly different motherboard also sold as "Envy 17".

-I look at a any other likely candidate chips and search their part numbers as well.
+I look at any other likely candidate chips and search their part numbers as well.
 I'm not sure if this MX25L6473F is the BIOS chip or not, but it seems to be the best bet.

 ## Test fixture